OlgaHi/Italian-Pizza/README.md

 This application demonstrates practicing object-oriented-JavaScript, in which I created:
  - user form to gather input data.
  - object constructor with properties for toppings, size and quantity.
- - prototype methods for the individual cost of a pizza depending on the selections chosen and the total cost, depending on the quantity chosen.
+ - prototype method for the individual cost of a pizza, depending on the selections chosen.
+ - prototype method for the total price, depending on the individual price and the quantity chosen.

 ## Setup